Nicolelam8891/overlook-mod-2-solo-project/README.md

 ## Installation Instructions

-- You may log in with a username between `customer01` through `customer50` and the password `overlook2021`

 If you would like to run the app from your machine, follow these instructions:

 - Fork [this](https://github.com/Nicolelam8891/overlook_project) repository.